dlion/domenicoluciani/_posts/2024-05-07-create-dns-resolver.md

 ```

 * Query ID
-* Some flags (at the beginning for the challenge we set this flags to 1 and then to 0 because at the beginning we contact a dns resolver to then switch to a Root NS)
+* Some flags (at the beginning for the challenge we set this flags to 1 and then to 0 because at the beginning we contact a dns resolver to then switch to an authoritative nameserver)
 * QDCOUNT = Number of questions
 * ANCOUNT = Number of answers
 * NSCOUNT =  Number of authorities